Optimal Storage Arbitrage under Net Metering using Linear Programming

-Energy storage battery operational life is often quantified using cycle and calendar life which decides the cycles a battery should perform over a time period.
+Let $b_i$ denote the energy stored in the battery at the $i^{\textrm{th}}$ step.
+The battery capacity is defined as where $b_{\min}, b_{\max}$ are the minimum and the maximum battery capacity.
+The total energy consumed between time step $i$ and $i+1$ is given as $L_i = z_i+s_i$.
+The battery operational life is often quantified using cycle and calendar life which decides the cycles a battery should perform over a time period.
 Friction coefficient, denoted as $\eta_{\text{fric}} \in [0,1]$, and introduced in \cite{hashmi2018limiting} assists in reducing the operational life of the battery such that low returning transactions of charging and discharging are eliminated, thus increasing the operational life of the battery.
-In subsequent work, authors in \cite{hashmi2018long} propose a framework to tune the value of friction coefficient for increasing operational life of battery.
-In a prior work, \cite{hashmi2018pfcpowertech}, we show that redefining $\eta_{\text{ch}}$ equal to $\eta_{\text{ch}}\eta_{\text{fric}}$ and $\eta_{\text{dis}}$ equal to $\eta_{\text{dis}}\eta_{\text{fric}}$, we can control the cycles of operation by eliminating the low returning transactions by reducing the value of $\eta_{\text{fric}}$.
+In subsequent work, authors in \cite{hashmi2018long, hashmi2018pfcpowertech} propose a framework to tune the value of friction coefficient for increasing operational life of battery by eliminating low returning transactions.